polimi-ispl/larsnet/README.md

 Audio examples are available on our [GitHub page](https://polimi-ispl.github.io/larsnet/)

 ## Beyond Drums Demixing
-The structure of StemGMD follows that of Magenta's GMD.
-Therefore, the metadata from GMD is preserved in StemGMD, including `drummer`, `session`, `style`, `bpm`, `beat_type`, `time_signature`, `duration`, `split`.
+The structure of StemGMD follows that of Magenta's Groove MIDI Dataset (GMD).
+Therefore, GMD metadata is preserved in StemGMD, including `drummer`, `session`, `style`, `bpm`, `beat_type`, `time_signature`, `duration`, `split`.

 This extends the applications of StemGMD beyond Deep Drums Demixing.

-Therefore, StemGMD can rival other large-scale datasets, such as **Expanded Groove MIDI Dataset** ([E-GMD](https://arxiv.org/abs/2004.00188)), for tasks such as Automatic Drum Transcription when considering the countless possbilities for data augmentation that having isolated stems allows for.
+In fact, we argue that StemGMD can rival other large-scale datasets, such as **Expanded Groove MIDI Dataset** ([E-GMD](https://arxiv.org/abs/2004.00188)), for tasks such as Automatic Drum Transcription when considering the countless possbilities for data augmentation that having isolated stems allows for.